Why Am I So Angry All The Time? Hidden Causes & Solutions

 Strategies for Psychological Factors

-1. Therapy: Regular sessions with a mental health professional can help address underlying issues such as depression, anxiety, or trauma.
+1. Therapy: Regular sessions with a mental health professional can help address the underlying issues for angry feelings, such as depression, anxiety, or trauma.

 2. Self-Esteem Building: Engage in activities and practices that boost self-confidence and self-worth.